-A well-documented folk tradition, the Historic Reenactment of Good Friday in Grassina has origins dating back to the first decades of the XVII century.
-Back then, though, it was an exclusively religious ritual, and took place in many parts of central and southern Europe, more as an act of worship and a way of thanking God for liberation from the torments of war and the black plague.
+A popular tradition, also documented by historical records, dates the Historical Reenactment of Good Friday in Grassina to the first decades of the 17th century, as an exclusively religious rite, a common practice in those years in many parts of central and southern Europe, as an act of devout gratitude for freedom from the plagues of war and the Black Death.

-Dialogues and text are loosely based on the gospels of Matthew, Luke and John.
-The music is by Dvorak, Orff, Handel, Grieg, Bach, Wagner, Verdi, Stravinskij, Beethoven, Faure, Malher and Albinoni.
+The dialogues and texts are freely taken from the Gospels of Matthew, Luke and John.
+The music is by Dvořák, Orff, Haendel, Grieg, Bach, Wagner, Verdi, Stravinsky, Beethoven, Fauré, Mahler, Albinoni.